THIS Karachi road is temporarily closed for traffic

-KARACHI: Heavy traffic congestion was reported across various areas in Karachi, causing long lines of vehicles on major roads due to protests and ongoing construction work, ARY News reported.

-According to reports, commuters faced significant delays, with minutes-long journeys turning into hours-long commutes due to traffic jams.
-An ongoing protest near Teen Hatti over water and power supply issues has halted traffic in the surrounding areas.
+The blockage of roads have been frequent in Karachi as on December 15, a protest near Teen Hatti over water and power supply issues halted traffic in the surrounding areas.

 Roads leading from Teen Hatti to PIB Colony were blocked, resulting in disruptions to traffic movement.
 In addition, traffic from Lasbela was being diverted towards Liaquatabad by the city’s traffic police.